vaskoGut/Learning/README.md

      4. Optimize videos, images - compress size, resize for different viewports, lazy loading.
      5. Prefetching in front-end development is a performance optimization technique that involves loading resources (like data, images, scripts, or other assets) in advance, before they are actually needed by the user.
      6. Caching - in next.js, gatsby.js it's is configured by the default.
      7. Code splitting - is the practice of splitting your codebase into multiple bundles or chunks that can be loaded on demand, rather than loading the entire codebase at once.
+Only loads the JS needed for the current page

 ______________